Council discusses Prop P spending decisions

-The topic of using public safety tax (Proposition P) revenue to increase the pay scales of the city police officers was discussed during the work session of the Fredericktown City Council meeting, Nov.
+The topic of using public safety tax (Proposition P) revenue to increase the pay scales of city police officers was discussed during the work session of the Fredericktown City Council meeting Nov.
 22.

 According to the City of Fredericktown, the current starting wage of all city employees, including police officers, is $13.50 per hour.

-John Boyd, CPA with Boyd and Associates started the discussion by handing out a sheet with four possible scenarios for a Prop P spending plan.
-Those consisted of, one for a fire building and police wage increases, two for a police and fire building with no wage increases, three a $2 million fire building and $1 million remodel of the current firehouse for the police department and police wage increases, and the fourth scenario showed what the numbers would look like using the current plans for a safety facility in the estimated amount of $6.5 million.
+John Boyd, CPA with Boyd and Associates, started the discussion by handing out a sheet with four possible scenarios for a Prop P spending plan.
+Those consisted of Plan 1 for a fire building and police wage increases, Plan 2 for a police and fire building with no wage increases, Plan 3 for a $2 million fire building and $1 million remodel of the current firehouse for the police department and police wage increases, and Plan 4 showed what the numbers would look like using the current plans for a safety facility in the estimated amount of $6.5 million.

 The estimated annual earnings from the tax are $336,000, and currently the fund has accumulated $872,564.12.
-According to the numbers presented, the only scenario which would keep the fund without a deficit each year would be number two with scenario one as a close second with a deficit of $6,601.94 per year.
+According to the numbers presented, the only scenario which would keep the fund without a deficit each year would be Plan 2, with Plan 1 as a close second with a deficit of $6,601.94 per year.

 People are also reading…